 Therefore, arise today to begin to labour diligently or faithfully in God’s Kingdom according to the grace of God which you have received.

 Paul admonishes us to serve God with the unique divine abilities that He has given us.

 6 Having then gifts differing according to the grace that is given to us, let us use them: if prophecy, let us prophesy in proportion to our faith;

 7 or ministry, let us use it in our ministering; he who teaches, in teaching;

 8 he who exhorts, in exhortation; he who gives, with liberality; he who leads, with diligence; he who shows mercy, with cheerfulness.
 (NKJV).

 Prayer: My Dear Heavenly Father, thank You for the unique gift You have given me.
-Dear Holy Spirit, help and teach me to discover, develop and deploy this gift for the growth and expansion of God’s Kingdom on earth, in Jesus’ name.
-Amen.
+My Dear Holy Spirit, teach and help me to discover, develop and deploy this gift for God’s glory and for the growth and edification of the body of Christ on earth, in Jesus’ name.

 buy clomid online www.calmandgentledentalcare.co.uk/wp-content/languages/new/uk/clomid.html no prescription